DanielShalam/BAM/README.md

 ## Pretrained models

-You can choose to download only the weights of the pretrained backbone used for downstream tasks, or the full checkpoint which contains backbone and projection head weights for both student and teacher networks.
+We provide the pretrained weights for some of our best configurations -

 | arch          | params                 | linear        | download      |
 | ------------- |-------------           | ------------- | ------------- |